-2.0 FIRING THE STOVE/USING YOUR STOVE
+2.0 Firing the stove/Using your stove

-The heat output of your stove is regulated by means 3 air inlets.
-The primary air supply, i.e. the air which passes through the shaking grate, is controlled by the lower air control on the door, while the secondary air supply is controlled by the 2 upper air controls.
-The stove's rated heat output is 10.5 kW.
-The efficiency is 74%.
+The heat output of your stove is regulated by means of 2 air inlets.
+The pre-heated primary air supply that with great speed is supplied to the fire across the glass window and controlled by the lever under the ash lip.
+The primary air controls the combustion and is fully open when the lever is pushed to the right.

-Your new Morsø stove is EN-tested and recommended to be fired with wood.
+The factory set secondary air is supplied above the fire through a number of holes in the stainless steel pipes placed in the roof of the firebox.
+The secondary air is always opened and cannot be controlled.

-The stove is intented for intermittent use.
+The stove's rated heat output is 5 kW.
+The efficiency is 75,5 %.
+Your new Morsø stove is ENtested and recommended to be fired with wood and intended for intermittent use.